Table of Contents[Hide][Show]

 Kombucha satisfies our need for a sparkling beverage while being health conscious.

-SCOBY stands for a “Symbiotic Colony of Bacteria and Yeast.”
-These colonies grow in a flat, gooey cellulose “pancake” on the top of the brew that resembles a slimy brownish mushroom.
+SCOBY is an acronym for the symbiotic culture of bacteria and yeast.
+It’s called the kombucha mother because it’s the main ingredient used in the fermentation process.
+The SCOBY also protects the kombucha as it ferments.
+These beneficial bacterial colonies grow in a flat, gooey cellulose “pancake” on the top of the brew that resembles a slimy brownish mushroom.

 This amazing living organism transforms sugary tea into a live fermented food for us to consume.
 Under the right conditions, these bacteria promote a product that has so much disease-fighting potential.

 Each batch of kombucha has different strains and healing abilities depending on its origins.
 SCOBY kombucha is admired by many because it can help with digestion and joint health, and it is jam-packed with probiotics and antioxidants.

 It boasts of superior health benefits with only a few drinks per week.
 Fermented foods are great because when foods are partially broken down, it makes the nutrients more bioavailable.